isomerpages/mol-services/_government-services/plan-for-retirement/00-overview.md

 ## Plan for Retirement

 It is often not until we are about to stop work that we start thinking about our retirement.
-But if you would like to have a comfortable retirement lifestyle, it is never too early to start planning for the future.

-Here are some resources from various government agencies that we thought would be useful in your retirement planning.
+Here are some resources from various government agencies that would be useful in your retirement planning.

 ### [Decide your retirement needs](/government-services/plan-for-retirement/determine-needs/)